The-Academic-Observatory/coki-oa-web/README.md

 * Click Download.
 * Get the selections.json file out of the downloaded file and replace the old selections.json file.

-## 4. Configuring Github Actions
+## 4. Configuring GitHub Actions
-The following Github Secrets need to be created:
+The following GitHub Secrets need to be created:

 * GCP_CREDENTIALS: credentials for gsutil.
 * BUCKET_NAME: the name of the Google Cloud Storage bucket that contains the data files.